GioFar81/euro-million-electron/README.md

 To manually trigger a build, go to the Actions tab in the GitHub repository and select the "Build Application" workflow.

+### Build Configuration

+The build configuration is defined in `package.json` under the `build` section:

+- **Windows**: Builds NSIS installer and portable executable
+- **macOS**: Builds DMG and ZIP packages
+- **Linux**: Builds AppImage and Debian package

+Each platform has specific configuration options, including icon paths and target formats.
+The build output is stored in the `dist` directory.

 ## GitHub Releases

 This project uses GitHub Releases to publish new versions of the application: